EC463-Smart-Fridge/app-ui/docs/README_SOFTWARE.md

 7. **Add Item**: The last item displayed on the user's Home page is the [NewItemWidget](https://github.com/Fridge-Buddy/ui/blob/main/components/NewItemWidget.tsx).
 Instead of a normal item widget, this allows users to input the item name (required), calories, quantity, expiration date, and category fields.
 Entering the expiration date prompts the user with a calendar prompt for selecting a date, but all of the other fields take in text.
 When the user hits the '+' button, as long as there is an item name inputted, the code will call the addItemHandler defined in home.tsx.
 This handler adds the item to the DynamoDB table using the addItem GraphQL mutation, and adds the item to the current Items array so that it will display.
 8. **Select / Deselect Item**: When in 'Select' mode, the user is able to select / deselect items by tapping on the individual ItemWidget.
 These selected items will be highlighted green, and sets a value inside of the Item value called 'checked' to true (with the value being stored in the Item array for each item).
 9. **Select / Deselect All**: This button is at the top left of the screen when entering the 'Select' mode.
 Pressing the button toggles selecting / deselecting all items.
 10. **Generate Recipes**: This button is at the top of the screen when entering the 'Select' mode.
 Pressing the button will cause the code to run the recipeHandler which gathers all currently saved recipes in the user's account and then generates recipes based on the product name of all of the selected items.
-While generating recipes, the code will display a loading logo, and once it has finished, it will automatically redirect the user to the **Recipes** Page.
+While generating recipes, the code will display a loading logo, and once it has finished, it will automatically add these recipes to the global user context's "recipes" array and redirect the user to the **Recipes** Page.
 11. **Delete Selected Items**: This button is at the top right of the screen when entering the 'Select' mode.
 Pressing this button will run the deleteItemHandler on all of the currently selected items and remove them from the user's account.

 ## Scanner Page (React Native)